 The Azure Log Collection page displays the following Azure logs that are automatically discovered by USM Anywhere in your environment:

 - Azure Security Alerts

 - Azure IIS logs

 Important: USM Anywhere collects SQL Server logs stored as tables only.
 It does not collect SQL Server logs stored as Binary Large OBjects (BLOB)s.

 Microsoft Azure has recently deprecated table storage and recommends that users select the BLOB storage option.
 However, you must use the Azure Tables storage option for your SQL Server logs to make them available for collection by the USM Anywhere Sensor.

 For more information about Azure log discovery and collection, see Azure Log Discovery and Collection in USM Anywhere.

-To enable these out-of-box Azure log collection jobs, toggle the gray ENABLE icon so that it turns into a green check mark.
+To enable these out-of-box Azure log collection jobs, toggle the gray Enable icon so that it turns green.
 When you enable any of these log collection jobs, USM Anywhere starts collecting the log data immediately according to the preconfigured frequency.
 If you want to add other Azure log collection jobs after the sensor configuration, including jobs for Azure Web Apps, see Creating a New Azure Log Collection Job.